Helping You Navigate Complex Policy Provisions

-Actual cash value is similar to “fair market value” — in other words, what price would a willing buyer pay for the property before it was damaged?
-The term may also be described in the formula: Replacement costs minus depreciation.
+Actual cash value is similar to “fair market value” – in other words, what price would a willing buyer pay for the property before it was damaged?
+The term may also be described in the formula: replacement costs minus depreciation.
 Using either definition, actual cash value (ACV) generally pays you less than you need to fully repair or replace the item.

 For example, technology becomes obsolete and tends to decrease rapidly in value.
-Therefore, your five-year -old laptop computer has minimal value in today’s market.
+Therefore, your five-year-old laptop computer has minimal value in today’s market.
 ACV would not cover the cost of purchasing a new one.

-Replacement Cost (RCV) refers to the amount of money required to purchase new or replacement property of a comparable item.
+Replacement cost value (RCV) refers to the amount of money required to purchase new or replacement property of a comparable item.
 Using the above example, the insurance company would reimburse you for a new computer that served a similar function as the old one that was destroyed.
 You could, therefore, purchase a computer that incorporates 2014 technology, instead of the outmoded technology used in your five-year-old computer.

-Policies that calculate your coverage based upon ACV often cost you less in premiums, but may leave huge gaps in coverage, especially if your home and contents are significantly damaged by a natural disaster, fire or other event.
+Policies that calculate your coverage based upon ACV often cost you less in premiums, but may leave huge gaps in coverage, especially if your home and contents are significantly damaged by a natural disaster, fire or another event.
 The RCV coverage may require that you make the repairs or purchases first and then submit your claim for reimbursement.
 Some insurance policies allow you to make a choice between ACV and RCV.
 You can take the ACV now or seek reimbursement based on RCV once you have completed repairs or purchases.